 How DN leveraged gamification to attract a younger audience, and got almost 35,000 new registered users

-Marit Tronier Halvordsen, Head of Target Groups at DN Media Group – Norway's leading business newspaper, recently spoke at WAN-IFRA's Digital Media Asia conference about their new approach to young readers at the biggest publication in their portfolio: Dagens Næringsliv (DN).
-Instead of leading them through the classic journey towards , the goal is instead to engage them through gamification and de-anonymize them to collect , target adverts and build brand loyalty to monetize in the future when they might be ready to subscribe.
+Marit Tronier Halvordsen, Head of Target Groups at DN Media Group – Norway’s leading business newspaper, recently spoke at WAN-IFRA’s Digital Media Asia conference about their new approach to young readers at the biggest publication in their portfolio: Dagens Næringsliv (DN).
+Instead of leading them through the classic conversion journey towards subscription, the goal is instead to engage them through gamification and de-anonymize them to collect data, target adverts and build brand loyalty to monetize in the future when they might be ready to subscribe.

 The challenge